 The gift is typically created before death, but the funding of the gift to that charity is postponed until after the donor's death.
 It is, at its core, stewardship.
 It simply is your last act of stewardship when it takes effect.
 Often, a planned gift can represent a family's most impactful act of stewardship, and can leave a positive legacy that lives on well after we are all gone.

-A planned gift can provide extraordinary opportunities and resources to help the Diocese of Jefferson City carry out its mission more effectively than ordinary resources and revenues could sustain.
+A planned gift can provide extraordinary opportunities and resources to help your local parish or the Diocese of Jefferson City carry out its mission more effectively than ordinary resources and revenues could sustain.
 A planned gift (estate gift) may enable the donor to make a more significant gift than thought possible.
 In some circumstances, the planned gift can even be structured to allow the donor to enjoy the subject property for his or her lifetime.

 Thorough planning with knowledgeable advisors (tax accountant and/or attorney) may allow one to achieve philanthropic and estate planning goals without adversely impacting financial well-being.